United States of America

 - 70% of public debt held by residents

-- Highly attractive: leader in research & innovation, huge market
+- Strong attractiveness: leader in research & innovation, huge market, two ocean fronts and privileged tourist destination

 - Favourable corporate taxation